michelepezza99/ADM-HW3/README.md

 # ADM-HW3 - Michelin Restaurants
-The repository contains the assignment.
+The repository contains the assignment for ADM Homework 3.

 Following are the member details of Group # 2:
 | Members  | Email | Student ID |